-It was very disturbing to find out many of the men there are (or have been) divorced, with one being on his third marriage.
+It was very disturbing to find out several of the men who were with us are (or have been) divorced, with one friend being on his third marriage.
 I listened intently to all the complications that have developed as a result of divorce.
 There’s the switching back and forth of children, trying to move closer to the ex-wife to be closer to the kids, etc. It was overwhelming to hear how difficult divorce is, and I wonder if they could have looked into the future, would they have tried harder to save the marriage.

-It seems to me that it’s a common thread that for some reason, the cheating spouse thinks that the other person cares more for them than his own spouse does.
-I firmly believe that it is usually not the case.
+It seems to me that it’s a common thread that for some reason, the cheating spouse thinks that the other person cares more for them than his/her own spouse does.
+I firmly believe that this is usually not the case.
 It’s just that there isn’t enough time, opportunity or energy to give the spouse as much attention as in the past due to all the stuff that life throws at us.
-But the poor little deprived spouse isn’t getting enough attention, so they wander to the arms of another person.
+But the poor little deprived spouse isn’t getting enough attention, so they wander into the arms of another person.

 It is different when a person is eighteen and has their whole life ahead of them.
 When they are fifty and have so much history behind them, it is difficult for the cheating spouse to start again from scratch after the affair.
 We have a lot of baggage to carry along with us as we grow older and to give everything up like it didn’t exist would be virtually impossible.